Maxar-Corp/transform-api-ts/README.md

 This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).
 The generated Node module can be used in the following environments:

-Environment
-* Node.js
-* Webpack
-* Browserify

-Language level
-* ES5 - you must have a Promises/A+ library installed
-* ES6

-Module system
-* CommonJS
-* ES6 module system

-It can be used in both TypeScript and JavaScript.
-In TypeScript, the definition should be automatically resolved via `package.json`. ([Reference](http://www.typescriptlang.org/docs/handbook/typings-for-npm-packages.html))

 ### Building